 Hypo sense of touch

+Since personal space is less defined in a person hypo sensitive to touch, they may naively enter the personal space of others.
+It can also take them a while to realise their personal space is being penetrated.
 They generally feel comfortable with contact sport and friendships that allow physical contact.
 As a teenager, they may go back to hugging parents, or they hang out with friends who like hugging.
 Receiving physical attention can help them to experience their self.
-They can find it difficult to trust in relationships where physical contact is restricted, and their affection is not reciprocated.
+They may find it difficult to trust in relationships where physical contact is restricted and affection is not reciprocated.

 How to harmonise and support the development of the touch sense

 The healthy development of touch is supported by providing firm but warm and loving physical boundaries.
 This helps the child with hyper sensitivity feel safe to extend their exploration without becoming “lost” or frightened.
 And it helps the child with a hypo sensitivity to meet themselves within the boundary provided.
 Boundaries can relate to many aspects of the day including the home and layout of the play environment, the scheduling of a day’s activities, “rules” and behaviour management, and the personal boundary defined by the skin.

 It can be beneficial to consider how fabrics touch the body: swaddling a baby hyper sensitive to touch in a light, soft, wool wrap with stretch provides a secure feeling without an overpowering pressure that otherwise stimulates the receptors and can cause difficulty falling asleep.
 In comparison, the baby with a hypo sensitivity can feel themselves more readily if wrapped in a firm, tight weave fabric and this provides the security that in turn assists sleep.
 Re-wrapping regains the pressure of the swaddle and requires touching the baby more, both of which can assist the hypo sensitive baby but not necessarily the hyper sensitive baby.